faltz009/work-in-progress/readme.md

 This is DEFINITIONAL to *e*.

-A process applied proportionally to iself at any timescale wields *e* it predicts radioactive decay, but also compound interest, mass here is statistical mass, not physical mass.
+A process applied proportionally to iself at any timescale wields *e*.
+It predicts radioactive decay, but also compound interest, mass here is statistical mass, not physical mass.
 This statement is axiomatic to math and geometry.

 | Constant | Measures |